0 comments

 Detailed Post-Operative Care

-- Rest and recovery – Allow adequate rest during the first few days following surgery.
-Avoid any activities that may stress or irritate the surgical area.
+- Rest and recovery - Allow adequate rest during the first few days following surgery.

 Diet Modifications

-- Avoid hot or spicy foods – These can irritate the surgical area and delay healing.
-Opt for cool or lukewarm food and beverages.
+- Avoid hot or spicy foods - These can irritate the surgical area and delay healing.

 - Hydration - Keep hydrated, but avoid sucking motions (such as through a straw) which may disturb the surgical site.